webrecorder/web-replay-gen/README.md

 The option value can be:

 - Relative path to a project directory containing `.wacz` files
-- Relative path to a text file with newline-separated list of remote URLs
+- Relative path to a `.txt` file with newline-separated list of remote URLs
 - JSON array of plain URL strings or an object with `name` and `url`
 - Relative path to a JSON file with an `archives` key where the value is a JSON array